 - Burns from improperly maintained water heater causing scalding injuries

-- Malfunctioning jets causing serious burns for individuals sitting over them without proper protection
+- Malfunctioning jets cause serious burns for individuals sitting over them without proper protection

 - Slip and fall accident when falling on wet or slippery tile near the hot tub or the hot tub floor